Denileukin diftitox (Injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Swelling in the hands, arms, legs, or feet.
+- Rapid weight gain, swelling in the hands, arms, legs, or feet

 If you notice these less serious side effects, talk with your doctor: